prominence-eosc/docs/running-jobs.md

 be used.
 Both of these options can help to ensure jobs will start running as quickly as possible but with reduced performance due to the reduction in numbers of CPUs available.

-When either of `--cpus-range` or `--cpus-options` are used it can be benificial to specify memory in terms of memory per core rather than total memory of the node.
+When either of `--cpus-range` or `--cpus-options` are used it can be beneficial to specify memory in terms of memory per core rather than total memory of the node.
 In this case use `--memory-per-cpu` rather than `--memory`.

 For multi-node MPI jobs, instead of specifying a fixed number of nodes, a range of total number of CPU cores can be specified instead using